 Once MST completes with an acceptable residual RMS, the process of extracting DTMs can begin with NGATE (SOCET SET - Next Generation Automatic Terrain Extraction).
 NGATE performs image correlation and edge matching for every single pixel in the image to create a dense model.
 The result is then re-sampled to the desired DTM resolution (meters/post) that can be anywhere between 3 to 10 times the pixel scale of the image to minimize noise.

 The DTM, orthorectified images, are archived as standard PDS products in two resolutions (resolution of the DTM and resolution of the original images), and the confidence map.
-The shaded-relief, color shaded-relief, color slope map, and DTM are in GeoTIFF format.
+The shaded-relief, color shaded-reliefs, color slope map, and DTM are in GeoTIFF format.